arh23/strgen-js/README.md

 Regexgen can be used as an external script, or with the UI packaged with this repo.

-When using Regexgen in existing code, a new object instance will need to be created, and a pattern provided for the createString() method:
+When using Regexgen in existing code, a new object instance will need to be created, and a pattern assigned to the class variable (optionally, parameter variables can also be set.
+Then, the createString() method will be called.
+See below:

 ~~~~
+var examplePattern = "[a-z]{10}"
 var stringGenerator = new Regexgen();

+stringGenerator.pattern = examplePattern; // required parameter
+stringGenerator.allow_duplicate_characters = true; // optional parameters
+stringGenerator.allow_logging = false;
+stringGenerator.reporting_type = "less";
+stringGenerator.error_output_id = "error";

-var generated_string = stringGenerator.createString(pattern);
+var generated_string = stringGenerator.createString();
 ~~~~

 This will create a random string based on the pattern provided.

-There are multiple parameters which affect the way in which Regexgen handles string generation (listed in order):
+There are multiple parameters/variables which affect the way in which Regexgen handles string generation:

 - *pattern* - required - the regex-styled pattern string required to generate the random string.